deepset-ai/haystack/rfcs/README.md

 ## Before creating an RFC

-A hastily-proposed RFC can hurt its chances of acceptance.
-Low quality proposals, proposals for previously-rejected features, or those that don't fit into the near-term [roadmap](https://github.com/orgs/deepset-ai/projects/3), may be rejected, which can be demotivating for the new contributor.
 Laying some groundwork ahead of the RFC can make the process smoother.

 Although there is no single way to prepare for submitting an RFC, it is generally a good idea to collect feedback from other project developers first, to make sure that the RFC is